 BROOKLYN!
-The Poets Settlement Readings/Poetry Open Mic Series has found a NEW HOME!
-Their FREE POETRY OPEN MIC is now @ HALYARDS Bar & Grill (park slope) EVERY SECOND THURSDAY of the month.
+The Poets Settlement Readings/Poetry Open Mic Series has found a NEW HOME with a NEW DATE & TIME!
+Their FREE POETRY OPEN MIC is now @ HALYARDS Bar & Grill (park slope) EVERY SECOND TUESDAY of the month, starting at 7:30.
 Now into their 4th year, Poets Settlement has been featuring some of the HOTTEST POETS & RECITERS with one of the HOTTEST OPEN MICS in Park Slope, Brooklyn.

 The Poets Settlement is a reading series with a mission to connect the arts with the art-lovers.
 So.
 Art-lovers, be sure to come out to this FREE Poetry Open Mic Series and enjoy great poetry in a lovely, art-filled environment.
 Be sure to visit the bar – order a refreshing/relaxing drink – have a bite to eat – and enjoy The Poets Settlement!